stinsonmathai/tmo/docs/create_virtual_disks.md

         ]
     }

-If a body dictionary variable is passed to the function, it will be used instead.
+If a body dictionary variable is passed to the function, it will be used instead of the above.

 To create the virtual raid disk: